RKHUSHIBHANNSALI/chat-support-virallens/Readme.md

 # Minimal AI Customer Support Agent

-A full-stack chat application that authenticates users, lets them converse with an AI assistant, and persists each conversation in MongoDB.
+A full-stack chat application that authenticates users using jwt , hashes password using bcrypt , lets them converse with an AI assistant, and persists each conversation in MongoDB.

 ## Table of Contents